mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 systems between the Khaganate and Ognar to block these worlds off.
 Tiji, master of his empire, knew that higher technology could bypass this obstacle, so he launched a crash development project.
-For a short time his capital world’s starports operated at TL16.
-An unrelated disaster soon struck, crippling his technological base but not before he had a small fleet of modular ‘exploration freighters’ capable of ferrying people and equipment to Ognar, equipped with prototype ‘hop’ drives that could jump 10 parsecs.
+For a short time his capital world's starports operated at TL16.
+An unrelated disaster soon struck, crippling his technological base but not before he had a small fleet of modular 'exploration freighters' capable of ferrying people and equipment to Ognar, equipped with prototype 'hop' drives that could jump 10 parsecs.
 They proceeded to set-up a route right over the Pirians, who maintained their patrols with no inkling they were now obsolete.
 Even once the Pirians discovered they had been simply bypassed, they